Zaza language: Endangerment

+In 2010, Zaza was classified as a "vulnerable" language by UNESCO.
 Many Zaza speakers resided in conflict-affected regions of eastern Turkey and have been significantly impacted by both the current and historical political situations.
 Only a few elderly monolingual Zaza speakers remain, while the younger generation predominantly speaks other languages.
 Turkish laws enacted from the mid-1920s until 1991 banned Kurdish language, including Zazaki, from being spoken in public, written down, or published.
 The Turkish state's efforts to enforce the use of Turkish have led many Zaza speakers to leave Turkey and migrate to other countries, primarily Germany, Sweden, Netherlands and the United States, and Australia.
 Efforts to preserve and revitalize Zazaki are ongoing.
 Many Kurdish writers in Turkey are fighting to save Zazaki with children's books and others with newspapers, but the language faces an uncertain future.
 The decline of Zazaki speakers could also lead the Zazas to lose their identity and shift to a Turkish identity.
-According to a study led by Dr. Nadire Güntaş Aldatmaz, an academic at Ankara University, 402 people aged between 15 and 75 from Mamekîye in Dersim province, were interviewed.
-Respondents younger than 18 mostly stated their ethnicity as 'Turk', their mother language as 'Turkish', and their religion as 'Islam', despite having some proficiency in Zazaki.
+According to a study conducted in Dersim province, respondents younger than 18 mostly stated their ethnicity as 'Turk', their mother language as 'Turkish', and their religion as 'Islam', despite having some proficiency in Zaza.